New Hampshire Route 101: Western segment (Keene to Bedford)

+Bedford and Manchester

 Entering Bedford near the town's southwestern corner, the route crosses the town diagonally to the northeast, and at an intersection with NH 114 turns southeast onto a four-lane divided freeway.
-From this point to two miles from its eastern terminus, the route is entirely freeway.
-Shortly after the beginning of the freeway section is a complex series of interchanges with US 3/River Road, Meetinghouse Road, I-293 and the F.E.
+Shortly after the beginning of the freeway section is a complex series of interchanges with US 3 (South River Road), Meetinghouse Road, I-293 and the F.E.
 Everett Turnpike.
-At this point, I-293 southbound leaves the Everett Turnpike and joins NH 101 eastbound across the Merrimack River into the city of Manchester, with NH 101 taking on I-293's mile markers and exit-numbering sequence.

-In Manchester, there are interchanges with NH 3A/Brown Avenue (exit 2) and NH 28/South Willow Street (exit 1), both of which provide access to Manchester–Boston Regional Airport, the state's largest.
+As NH 101 crosses over the Turnpike, I-293 southbound leaves the Turnpike and joins NH 101 eastbound across the Merrimack River into the city of Manchester.
+In Manchester, there are interchanges with NH 3A (Brown Avenue) at exit 2 and NH 28 (South Willow Street) at exit 1, both of which provide access to Manchester–Boston Regional Airport, the state's largest.
 The latter exit also provides access to the Mall of New Hampshire and the large retail district around it.
-I-293 ends at a Y-interchange with Interstate 93, while NH 101 joins I-93 north for a short concurrency, along which there is a single interchange (I-93 exit 6: Candia Road/Hanover Street).
-NH 101 leaves at I-93 exit 7 along another Y-interchange on its own freeway alignment eastward.
-Along this freeway, the mile markers reset to 100 (which does not match the actual mileage of the route), and the exit numbers begin sequentially at 1.
-Exit 1 is for New Hampshire Route 28 Bypass/Londonderry Turnpike, which occurs immediately before the NH 101 freeway crosses into Auburn, north of Massabesic Lake.
+Continuing east, I-293 ends at a Y-interchange with I-93.
+NH 101 joins I-93 north for a short concurrency, along which there is a single interchange at exit 6 with Candia Road and Hanover Street.
+At exit 7, NH 101 leaves I-93 and turns back to the east as a four-lane freeway.
+The sections of NH 101 that are cosigned with I-93 and I-293 are posted with the mile markers and exit numbers of the respective Interstate, and have a posted speed limit of 55 mph.